 Some forms of severe, accelerated degenerative changes, including diffuse idiopathic skeletal hyperostosis, ankylosing spondylitis, and ossification of the posterior longitudinal ligament, are more prone to occur in some populations.
 These less-common forms of severe degenerative changes may also lead to markedly decreased neck motion due to calcification around the joints and ligaments.
-Both cervical degenerative changes and cervical spondylotic myelopathy show a tendency for genetic predisposition.
+Both cervical degenerative changes and degenerative cervical myelopathy show a tendency for genetic predisposition.

 Use of this content is subject to our disclaimer